 The Montessori Training Center Northeast (MTCNE) was founded in 2003 to meet the urgent need for Montessori teacher training in the Northeastern United States and is rooted in Hartford, Connecticut.
 Since opening as an Association Montessori Interntationale (AMI) affiliate, the Training Center has served as a hub of activity within the Montessori community.
-In addition to supporting AMI diploma and certificate courses at the 0-3, 3-6, 6-12, and soon to be 12-18 levels, continuing education seminars and workshops, professional development and strategic planning for Montessori schools are among the many services the Training Center offers regularly.
+In addition to supporting AMI diploma and certificate courses at the 0-3, 3-6, 6-12, and 12-18 levels, continuing education seminars and workshops, professional development and strategic planning for Montessori schools are among the many services the Training Center offers regularly.
 The Training Center serves as a central location for Montessori activities by offering support for alumni and area Montessori schools.

 Managed by the Capitol Region Education Council, a regional educational service center located in Hartford, the Training Center works in partnership with the University of Hartford to offer degree programs with an AMI Montessori concentration.
 Furthermore, the Training Center works closely with the Center for Montessori Studies, an intellectual community of researchers and practitioners contributing to Montessori education and the broader implications of Dr. Maria Montessori’s theories on human development, learning, and social reform.